Jarod-Wylie/Board-Game-Companion/Notes.md

 4. Commit change with comment describing the change: git commit -m "What was accomplished"
 5. Push to remote branch with: git push -u origin NewBranch

+- How do you abandon all changes to a branch since the last commit?
+    - git reet HEAD --hard